South Korean president welcomes North Korean Olympic participation

-Seoul (CNN)South Korean President Moon Jae-in has welcomed Kim Jong Un's apparent willingness to enter into dialogue and called for swift measures to help North Korea participate in the 2018 Pyeongchang Winter Olympics during a Cabinet meeting in Seoul on Tuesday.
+Seoul (CNN)South Korean President Moon Jae-in welcomed Kim Jong Un's apparent willingness to enter into dialogue and called for swift measures to help North Korea participate in the 2018 Pyeongchang Winter Olympics during a Cabinet meeting in Seoul on Tuesday.

 The North Korean leader struck an unusually conciliatory note in his annual New Year's Day address Monday, declaring his hope "for (a) peaceful resolution with our southern border."